Hosay

 A historic Ashura celebration in Jamaica, which is known locally as Hussay or Hosay.

 Hosay (originally from Husayn) is a Indo-Caribbean commemoration that is popularly observed in Trinidad and Tobago, Jamaica and other Caribbean countries.
 In Trinidad and Tobago, multi-coloured model mausoleums or mosque-shaped model tombs known as tadjah are used to display the symbolic part of this commemoration.
 They are built and paraded, then ritually taken to the sea on last day of observance, and finally discarded into the water.

-The word tadjah derived from the Arabic word ta'zieh and signifies different cultural meanings depending on the region, time period, occasion, and religion.
+The word tadjah derived from the Arabic word تعزية taʿziya and signifies different cultural meanings depending on the region, time period, occasion, and religion.
 In Guyana, and Suriname, the festival is called Taziya or in Caribbean Hindustani tadjah in reference to these floats, arguably the most visible and decorative element of this festival.

 Generally, Hosay lasts for ten days and is observed in accordance with the Islamic lunar calendar and in line with ten days of Ashura commemorated by Shia Muslims throughout the world.
 The last four days are the most popular as the first six days are days of fasting, prayer and building of the "Tadjahs" and "Moons".
 Although Hosay was traditionally commemorated for Husain and was a Shi'a festival, its celebration in recent times has adopted all types of shades and characters from Sunni Islam and other religions including Hinduism, Christianity, Rastafari, Afro-American religions, and Kejawèn, making the modern event a mixture of different cultures and religions.
 The event is attended by both Muslims and non-Muslims, depicting an environment of mutual respect and tolerance.
 A unique design of tadja can be found during the Hosay celebrations in Cedros, a coastal village situated in the southwestern end of Trinidad, that are built in an exclusive style that is not found anywhere else in the world, in terms of the art and style of construction.
 In nineteenth-century Trinidad newspapers as well as government reports derogatorily called Hosay the "Coolie Carnival."